intersystems-community/perftools-io-test-suite/README.md

 ### Purpose

-This set of tools (RanRead, RanWrite, and the combined RanIO) is used to generate random read and write events within a database (or pair of databases) to test Input/Output operations per second (IOPS).
-They can be used either in conjunction or separately to test IO hardware capacity, validate target IOPS, and ensure acceptable disk response times are sustained.
+This set of tools (RanRead, RanWrite, and the combined RanIO) is used to generate random read and write events within a database (or pair of databases) to test the IO speed of IRIS running on a specified hardware setup.
+While Read operations can be measured in the usual Input/Output operations per second (IOPS) since they're direct disk reads, write events are sent to the database and thus their physical writes are managed by IRIS's write daemon.

 Results gathered from the IO tests will vary from configuration to configuration based on the IO sub-system.
-Before running these tests ensure corresponding operating system and storage level monitoring are configured to capture IO performance metrics for later analysis.
+Before running these tests, ensure corresponding operating system and storage level monitoring are configured to capture IO performance metrics for later analysis.
 The suggested method is by running the System Performance tool that comes bundled within IRIS.
 Please note that this is an update to a previous release, which can be found [here](https://community.intersystems.com/post/random-read-io-storage-performance-tool).

 <!--break-->